 NordVPN is our favorite editor’s choice for three main reasons.
 First off, the console is easy to use and easy to understand even for someone who has never used a VPN.
 They had the most reliable support system, and we felt that they did not slow the connection speed down at all.
 We also like that they had the largest number of servers to connect with and you could virtually be almost anywhere in the world that you wanted to appear to be from.

 It is easy to download and connect, and you can be up and running in about 10 minutes.
-Is also very easy to change locations and you can do this in about one minute at the most.
+It is also very easy to change locations and you can do this in about one minute.
 This VPN was the quickest and most reliable, in our extensive testing.
 This VPN is likely to give the user the best experience and at a fair price.
 They allow you a moneyback free trial so you can make certain that it is just right for you at no risk.

 One thing that we liked about this VPN is that if a server suddenly becomes crowded or slow, you can simply change to a different server quickly and easily.
-They have a graphic display that lets you see how many people are logged on each server so that you can choose one that is faster for you.
+They have a graphic display that lets you see how many people are logged onto each server so that you can choose one that is faster for you.
 It also has an automated connection setting where you can allow the system to choose the server that will give you faster speeds and more stable results.
-Prices range from $3.99/month for a 2-year subscription to $11.95/month for a month to month subscription.
+Prices range from $3.99/month for a 2-year subscription to $11.95/month for a month-to-month subscription.